Consumption Partial Insurance in the Presence of Tail Income Risk: Identification

 The long sum in the first line strips income growth at $t$ of its contemporary transitory shock; its covariance with $\Delta y_{it}$ thus picks up the variance of the permanent shock.
 The covariance of two consecutive income growths in the second line identifies the variance of the transitory shocks due to mean reversion in the shock.

-In a similar way, the skewness of shocks is identified as\footnote{In the presence of income measurement error, the moments that identify the variance and skewness of transitory shocks also pick up the variance and skewness of the error.
-Retrieving its variance from validation studies (see section \ref{Sec::Empirical_Implementation}) while assuming error is Guassian (thus has zero skewness) allows us to identify the parameters of the economically relevant transitory shock.
-Appendix \ref{Appendix::Identification} reports the details of identification in the presence of measurement error.}
+In a similar way, skewness is identified from